-Every so often, there’s a marketer who mistakenly believes that design is the be-all and end-all for drawing customers’ attention to a company and leading them through a conversion funnel.
-However, it is not design alone that will accomplish turning prospects into customers.
+If someone believes that design is the be-all and end-all for drawing customers’ attention to a company and leading them through a conversion funnel, tell them it is not design alone that will accomplish turning users into customers.
 Design must be accompanied by useful content in order to deliver a user experience that has people returning for more, whether it be information, products, or services.
 If a website is architecturally pleasing but contains poor content, it will not reach desirable results.
-Aesthetics are important, but visual factors must be met along with relevant content!
+Visual factors must coincide with relevant content.

 Content is gaining greater importance as shopping and research progress further online, with every consumer having thousands of choices at their fingertips.
-Content attracts prospects organically, not by utilizing the basic techniques of push ads.
-Content must demonstrate your expertise and knowledge in the topic fields the target audience is concerned about.
-It needs to add value to build trust.
-It is the interview for a business – it may be ‘dressed’ in a fancy ‘suit’ (design), but it’s the personality (content) and experience that will persuade someone to do business with you.
+It attracts prospects organically, not by utilizing the basic techniques of push ads.
+Your content must demonstrate your expertise and knowledge in the topic fields the target audience is concerned with.
+It needs to add value to build their trust.
+Imagine your business is in an interview with a potential buyer; it may be ‘dressed’ in a fancy ‘suit’ (design), but it’s the personality and experience (content) that will persuade someone to choose it over another.

 Why Content Strategy Matters